shyamsn97/hyper-nn/README.md

 `hyper-nn` represents Hypernetworks with two key components:
-- `embedding_module` that holds information about layers(s) in the target network, or more generally a chunk of the target networks weights
+- `embedding_module` that holds information about layers(s) in the target network, or more generally a chunk of the target networks weights.
+By default this outputs a matrix of size `num_embeddings x embedding_dim`
-- `weight_generator`, which takes in the embedding and outputs a parameter vector for the target network
+- `weight_generator`, which takes in the embedding and outputs a flat parameter vector for the target network.
+By default this module outputs chunks in the size of `weight_chunk_dim`, which is calculated automatically as `num_target_parameters // num_embeddings`.

 Both `embedding_module` and `weight_generator` are represented as `torch.nn.Module` and `flax.linen.Module` objects. a `Module` can be passed in as `custom_embedding_module` or `custom_weight_generator`, or it can be defined in the methods `make_embedding_module` or `make_weight_generator`.